April 24, 2024

 By Simon J. Lau

-This morning, we visited the Oklahoma City National Memorial & Museum, which commemorates the victims, survivors, and rescuers of the Oklahoma City bombing.
-This bombing occurred on April 19, 1995, when a truck loaded with explosives was detonated outside the Alfred P. Murrah Federal Building.
-The bombing was perpetrated by domestic terrorists Timothy McVeigh and Terry Nichols.
-It resulted in the deaths of 168 people, including 19 children who were in the building’s daycare center, and injured over 600 others.
-The attack was one of the deadliest acts of domestic terrorism in U.S. history.
+This morning, we visited the Oklahoma City National Memorial & Museum, which honors the victims, survivors, and rescuers of the bombing.
+On April 19, 1995, a truck packed with explosives was detonated outside the Alfred P. Murrah Federal Building.
+The blast killed 168 people, including 19 children, and injured more than 600 others, making it one of the deadliest acts of domestic terrorism in U.S. history.

 As we were preparing to leave, we noticed the “new” Federal Building on the next block.
-(I say “new” because I’m sure it was rebuilt sometime soon after the bombing in 1995.)
-I appreciated its proximity to the original site.
-It felt like a strong statement from the community and federal government, showing that despite the horrors of April 19, 1995, people weren’t afraid to rebuild.
+I say “new” because it was clearly built sometime soon after the 1995 bombing.
+I appreciated its placement so close to the original site.
+It felt like a powerful statement from both the community and the federal government that, despite the horrors of April 19, people weren’t afraid to rebuild.

 In the afternoon, we arrived in Amarillo.
-(More on this fun town tomorrow!)
-I was famished, and since this would be my last night in Texas (at least for now), I was craving BBQ.
-Tyler’s Barbeque came highly recommended, and I wasn’t disappointed!
-The pork ribs and corn side, in particular, were excellent!
-Naturally, this led us to an afternoon nap. 😴
+By then I was starving, and since it was my last night in Texas, for now, I had to have BBQ.
+Tyler’s Barbeque came highly recommended, and it didn’t disappoint.
+The pork ribs and the corn side were especially good.
+Naturally, that feast led straight into an afternoon nap. 😴

-This restaurant is renowned for its “free” 72 oz steak challenge.
-To qualify for the free meal, participants must sit at a designated table in front of other diners with 60-minute timers set up (sometimes with multiple competitors).
-Contestants have to finish their meal within the allotted time and can’t get up to use the bathroom or throw up.
-During my visit, I witnessed three attempts: one unsuccessful, one successful, and the third beginning his meal (first photo in this section).
+This restaurant is famous for its “free” 72-ounce steak challenge.
+To earn the meal, participants have to sit at a designated table in front of the crowd, with a 60-minute timer running, sometimes alongside other competitors.
+The rules are strict: you have to finish everything within the hour, and you can’t leave the table for any reason, not even to use the bathroom or throw up.
+During my visit, I saw three attempts: one failure, one success, and one challenger just getting started.

-In the gift shop, I found this live rattlesnake.
-I felt its enclosure was too small and it was desperately trying to escape.
-(If I were it, I would be trying to plan my escape too.)
-Generally, I really hate rattlesnakes, but I found this one to be very nicely colored.
-I have a friend who has two boas.
-I’m now trying to convince him to get a third snake, hopefully a nicely colored rattlesnake like this one. 🐍
+The last stop before leaving was the gift shop, where I came across a live rattlesnake on display.
+Its enclosure felt too small, and it seemed to be desperately trying to escape.
+(If I were it, I’d be plotting my escape too.)
+Normally I can’t stand rattlesnakes, but this one was strikingly colored.
+I have a friend who owns two boas, and I’m now half-jokingly trying to convince him to make it three with a rattlesnake like this one. 🐍

 Finally, our route from Oklahoma City to Amarillo (260 miles or 418 km).